I welcome the Minister of State, Deputy Doyle.

 There are two offences in respect of which prosecutions are taken.
 The Senator did not ask about prosecutions for cruelty.
 The question is specifically about the failure of horse owners to have them microchipped.
-Were the Senator to ask for the statistics on prosecutions for cruelty to animals, including horses, he might get a different response.
+Were the Senator to ask for the statistics on prosecutions for cruelty to animals, including horses, he might receive a different response.

 I will submit a further Commencement matter in a few months, if I may.